2Date4Love

 (Science Direct)

-14. According to statistics from Canada, 19.2% of children live with single parents.
+14. Canadian statistics for single parent homes suggest that 19.2% of children live with single parents.

 (Spaced-out Scientist)

-81.3% of the 19.2% live with their mothers, while only 18.7% live with their fathers, according to these single-parent statistics from 2017.
+81.3% of the 19.2% live with their mothers, while only 18.7% live with their fathers.
 Unsurprisingly, the probability of children living within a single parent family increases as the child ages.

 12.1% of babies under one year of age were living within a household headed by a single parent, and in 87.1% of these cases, it was with their mother.